amalog/scratch/syntax/whitespace.md

   * removes the final use for `,` which frees it to be used elsewhere

 I need to develop a reasonable canonicalization guideline to determine when to use multiline arguments and when to use single line arguments.
 Otherwise, we break isomorphism.

+# Readable Lisp S-expressions

+The [Readable Lisp S-expressions project](http://readable.sourceforge.net/) has developed a decent syntax for s-expressions.
+It uses indentation for most nesting, allows parens for local nesting, supports infix operators without precedence.

+Indentation and parens work about like I've described them above.

+Infix notation converts this

+    {a + {b * c}}

+into

+    (+ a (* b c))

+The only missing feature is named arguments for terms.